Debugging and Monitoring

 Logfire is a commercially supported, hosted platform with an extremely generous and perpetual free tier.
 You can sign up and start using Logfire in a couple of minutes.

-package is installed and configured, detailed information about agent runs is sent to Logfire.
-But if the logfire
+package is installed and configured and agent instrumentation is enabled then detailed information about agent runs is sent to Logfire.
+Otherwise there's virtually no overhead and nothing is sent.

 Here's an example showing details of running the Weather Agent in Logfire: